 Masterton “acted with integrity and in good faith at all times” as she raised concerns about Lloyds’s awareness of fraudulent activities at HBOS, the bank said yesterday, confirming it had reached a “financial settlement” with her.

-Kevin Hollinrake MP, co-chair of the All-Party Parliamentary Group on Fair Business Banking, said Masterton had “treated disgracefully”, and called for a “full, exhaustive” investigation into claims Lloyds covered up the fraud.
+Kevin Hollinrake MP, co-chair of the All-Party Parliamentary Group on Fair Business Banking, said Masterton had been “treated disgracefully”, and called for a “full, exhaustive” investigation into claims Lloyds covered up the fraud.

 In 2013, Masterton compiled a extensive document, known as the Project Lord Turnbull report (unrelated to Andrew Turnbull, the former cabinet secretary), which claimed some HBOS executives had “concealed” an asset-stripping fraud at its Reading branch, ahead of the bank’s takeover by Lloyds in 2008.